enkidevs/curriculum/lua/roblox-studio/building-obstacles-i/platforming-ii.md

 ## Content

-Sure, platforming sounds boring, but this is Roblox!
-Make it exciting by changing the properties!
+Let's make platforming exciting by changing the properties!

 Go for quick design changes by changing color, transparency, even reflection!
 Maybe try combining properties with specific behaviour, such as removing collision when a platform is fully transparent!